hanabenko/hanabenko.github.io/_posts/2025-08-01-How-to-Write-Essays.md

 - The rest of the paragraph should be about 85% of you talking, and 15% evidence.
 The evidence can be quotes, statistics, historical data, or even in your words, the recounting of certain events or trends.
 You should spend more time introducing the evidence with a hook, and then explaining why it is important.
 The general rule of thumb I follow is that if I can’t say at least two unique points after I present a piece of evidence, it is not a good piece of evidence.
   - Good analysis is inherently going to prove you are a good source on the topic.
 This is the meat of the essay.
 - End each body paragraph with a clear conclusion sentence, 10-20 words long.
 This should summarize what you talked about in this paragraph.
 - One of the paragraphs should start by (or be entirely dedicated to) addressing claims of your opposition.
 This could be your first body paragraph, or one of the last ones.
-You should start by saying what people who are wrong are saying, and then explain why they are wrong, or what they are missing.
+You should start by saying what "people who are wrong" are saying, and then explain why they are wrong, or what they are missing.
 You can begin this paragraph with, “many people believe that…” or “critics argue…” etc.

 ## Conclusion paragraph
 - 3-5 sentences long